 Each chart came with export and view options, allowing managers to zoom in, change date ranges, or download data.

-Full-screen mode offers a broader view of you chart, helping you dig into the details.
+Full-screen mode offers a broader view of your chart, helping you dig into the details.

 The Relationship page showed how members were connected, active, or starting to drift.
 It;

-Interactive network view showing member interconnections, alongside trends in strength, interactions, and community structure.
-On hover it presents more information on particular members.
+The relationship chart displays member interconnections along with trends in strength, interactions, and community structure.
+On hover, it presents more information on particular members.

 Filter view showing strong, fading, and weak links for an individual member, helping managers assess engagement strength at a glance.